 2018 Liana continued to work with schools in Rombo, Tanzania.
 A group of builders trained in our previous activities take turns in building firewood saving stoves and rainwater harvesting tanks for schools on a cost sharing basis.
 We also helped a local builder start manufacturing hand washing facilities for schools.
 We collaborate with LWDO (Land and Water Development Organization).
 Eleven schools built an improved stove.
 Two schools built a 30,000 liter water tank.
 Handwashing kits are designed and built for the first time.
-Five schools obtained hand washing kits, one for girls' and one for boys' toilets and educational materials of hand hygiene.
+Five schools obtained these kits, one for girls’ and one for boys’ toilets and educational materials of hand hygiene.
 Mterini primary school students planted trees (15 Milicia exelca/Mvule and Trichilia emetica/Mkoromaji).
 Mawanda Mkei established a tree nursery.
 Recycled water from hand washing is used for watering the seedlings.

 2016 With membership fees and individual donations Liana continues to support the builder group of nine builders in Mwanga and Moshi rural, assisting them to spread the technology, market their skills and train new builders.
 In August five builders organised to reach out to new villages and built 10 ‘jug’ rainwater harvesting tanks and trained 10 new builders.
 Materials were bought by the tank recipient and labour costs were paid by Liana.
 In December tanks were built for three widows in Mwanga on a cost sharing basis.
 Recipients were identified by the help of village authorities.